Tan Zuoren

-Tan Zuoren (born 15 May 1954), from Chengdu, Sichuan province, People's Republic of China, is an environmentalist, writer and former editor of Literati magazine (文化人).
+Tan Zuoren (born May 15, 1954) is a Chinese environmentalist, writer and former editor of Literati magazine (文化人).

 On February 9, 2010, Zuoren was sentenced to 5 years in prison for "inciting subversion of state power."
-Amnesty International Asia-Pacific Deputy Director said: “His arrest, unfair trial and now the guilty verdict are further disturbing examples of how the Chinese authorities use vague and over broad laws to silence and punish dissenting voices.”
+Amnesty International Asia-Pacific Deputy Director said: "His arrest, unfair trial and now the guilty verdict are further disturbing examples of how the Chinese authorities use vague and over broad laws to silence and punish dissenting voices."
 Due to the nature of the charges and circumstances of the trial, he has been described as a political prisoner.

 2009 court case

 After the 2008 Sichuan earthquake Tan came up with a proposal called the "5.12 Student Archive" (5·12学生档案) asking people who lost their children in the quake to set up a victim database.
 But for his trouble, Chengdu police searched his home and confiscated his DVDs, manuscripts and documents.
 Tan coined the expression「豆腐渣」(tofu dreg project) to describe the shoddy construction quality of Sichuan schools.
 On March 28, 2009, he was detained on allegations for subversion of state power.
-Tan Zuoren was formally accused of defaming the Communist Party of China in email comments about the Tiananmen Square protests of 1989.
+Tan Zuoren was formally accused of defaming the Chinese Communist Party in email comments about the 1989 Tiananmen Square protests and massacre.